xiaobo-liu/xiaobo-liu.github.io/_news/announcement_7.md

 inline: true
 ---

-New preprint on [Mixed precision HODLR matrices](https://arxiv.org/abs/2407.21637) with Erin Carson and Xinye Chen.
+New preprint on [Mixed precision HODLR matrices](https://arxiv.org/abs/2407.21637) with E. Carson and X. Chen.